Shinn Fund Recipients

 Effects of Drought on Longleaf Pine Savanna

 The longleaf pine savanna once covered 60 to 90 million acres across southeastern US, but has dwindled to about 3% of its original range.
 The remaining habitat faces many threats, including the uncertain impact from global climate change.
 Fire is an essential component in maintaining the savanna ecosystem, allowing a diverse understory plant community to flourish.
 However, increasing droughts due to changing climate conditions could hinder regeneration of plants after fires and result in negative cascading effects throughout the forest ecosystem.
-To investigate these effects, Rachel Vinson will collect plant and insect composition data from simulated drought and control study plots located in the Sandhills Game Lands.
-This will be the fourth year of data collection at the site, and she will use this large data set to show how the plant community responded over time to decreased rainfall.
+To investigate these effects, Rachel Vinson collected plant and insect composition data from simulated drought and control study plots located in the Sandhills Game Lands.
+This was the fourth year of data collection at the site, and she used this large data set to show how the plant community responded over time to decreased rainfall.

 Rachel Vinson, University of North Carolina at Greensboro